1973 Land Yacht International Rear Bath Twin Bed Airstream Travel Trailer

 This was a top of the line model and included almost every available option.

-My parents brought it home and we built a second shed for the farm for other reasons, but also with storing this trailer in mind.
+My parents built a second shed with storing this trailer in mind.
 Since it was a 24/7 family dairy farm, there wasn’t a lot of camping time.
-My parents took it to a popular area campground (45 miles away) a few times and would join their friends with their respective campers (it was kind of cute how they would get adjoining campsites in kind of a “circle the wagons” fashion.
+My parents took it to a popular area campground (45 miles away) a few times and would join their friends with their respective campers.
+It was kind of cute how they would get adjoining campsites in kind of a “circle the wagons” fashion.
 I don’t think they ever took it camping any further away – they had plans to, but just never took the time even after retirement.
 I should add that while their friends had shorter but more square camper units and towed with larger engines, my dad towed with a Dodge 318 – yes, for 5500 pounds that was marginal, but he used to take particular pride in getting there on a single quarter tank while their friends had to fill their dual tanks before returning home…Airstreams really did pull lighter!